attwoodn/cpp-expression-tree/README.md

 // Jim sends a packet with a bad checksum incoming_packet.sender_name = "Jim";
 incoming_packet.payload.checksum_ok = false;
 assert(!expr.evaluate(incoming_packet));     // fails evaluation.
-The packet was from Jim, but the checksum was bad
+The packet was from Jim, but checksum was bad

 // Jim sends a packet whose payload is too big incoming_packet.payload.checksum_ok = true;
 incoming_packet.payload.data = "Boy do I have a long story for you - so I was talking to Pam ...";
 assert(!expr.evaluate(incoming_packet));     // fails evaluation.
-The packet's payload was too big.
-Give me the TLDR next time, Jim
+The payload was too big.
+Give me the TLDR, Jim

 // Jim sends a small, rude packet incoming_packet.payload.data = "Dwight sux";
 assert(expr.evaluate(incoming_packet));      // passes evaluation.
-The packet's payload was the right size this time
+The payload was the right size this time

 // Jim sends a packet has an error code incoming_packet.payload.error_code = 404;
 assert(!expr.evaluate(incoming_packet));     // fails evaluation.
-The packet's payload had an error code
+The payload had an error code
 ```

 ## Boolean Operators